felixramirezgarcia/logstash-input-multirss/README.md

     5) keywords => [array] If you use this parameter will only compile those news that contain in any of its attributes a word from this array

-## Documentation

-Logstash provides infrastructure to automatically generate documentation for this plugin.
-We use the asciidoc format to write documentation so any comments in the source code will be first converted into asciidoc and then into html.
-All plugin documentation are placed under one [central location](http://www.elastic.co/guide/en/logstash/current/).

-- For formatting code or config example, you can use the asciidoc `[source,ruby]` directive
-- For more asciidoc formatting tips, see the excellent reference here https://github.com/elastic/docs#asciidoc-guide

 ## Need Help?

 Need help?
 Try #logstash on freenode IRC or the https://discuss.elastic.co/c/logstash discussion forum.